Visa policy of Saint Kitts and Nevis: Freedom of movement

 Citizens and residents of Saint Kitts and Nevis and OECS Nationals are exempted from the eTA requirement but are required to complete and submit an Online Immigration and Customs ED Form.

-Electronic Travel Authorisation
+Electronic Travel Authorisation (eTA)

-Following the implementation of the Electronic Travel Authorisation (eTA) system on May 26, 2025, citizens of the following countries and territories can visit Saint Kitts and Nevis as tourists if they have an eTA before they start their journey, for stays up to the duration listed below:
+Following the implementation of the Electronic Travel Authorisation (eTA) system on May 26, 2025, citizens of the following countries and territories may enter Saint Kitts and Nevis as tourists if they have an eTA before they start their journey, for stays up to the duration below.
+A single-entry eTA is valid for 90 days for USD 17.
+There is no multiple-entry eTA.